arp242/goatcounter/docs/benchmark.markdown

 Benchmark details
 -----------------

 You can use `./cmd/gcbench` to set up a database.
-The the help on that for some details.
+The help on that for some details.

 I used [hey][hey] to run the actual benchmarks with a simple script: